amy676767/ETL_project/Report.md

 # ETL_project
-scraping from two generically different website: e-bay auto and cars.com to help user identify and compare features of cars they would like to purchase
+scraping from two generically different website: e-bay auto and cars.com to pull all listings into database by performing ETL

 * **E**xtract: